 Everything You Need to Know

-The National Joint Apprenticeship and Training Committee (NJATC) along with the International Brotherhood of Electrical Workers (IBEW) and National Electrical Association (NECA), form the Electrical Training Alliance whose mission is to help electrical apprentices receive up-to-date training initiatives for the electrical construction industry.
-The Alliance administers the NJATC aptitude test – a timed test that aims to help candidates who want to become licensed electricians and certified technicians.
+The International Brotherhood of Electrical Workers (IBEW) and National Electrical Association (NECA), form the Electrical Training Alliance (previously known as the National Joint Apprenticeship and Training Committee – NJATC), whose mission is to help electrical apprentices receive up-to-date training initiatives for the electrical construction industry.
+The Alliance administers the Electrical Training Alliance Aptitude Test (aka NJATC Aptitude Test) – a timed test that aims to help candidates who want to become licensed electricians and certified technicians.
 These tests are approved by both the IBEW and NECA electrical apprenticeship programs.
 They have been developed specifically to assist in the selection of apprentices for the respective apprenticeship programs.

 The test has two sections: (1) algebra and (2) reading comprehension.
 Candidates need to complete the test in 2.5 hours.
 To proceed to the next step, applicants must receive a minimum score of 4 out of 9.